mirzaaa101/AlgoSelect/README.md

 - **Machine Learning Models:** The repository provides implementations of popular ML algorithms including Support Vector Machines (SVM), Decision Trees, and K-Nearest Neighbors (KNN).
 - **Deep Learning Models:** AlgoSelect includes advanced DL models such as Artificial Neural Networks (ANN), Multi-Layer Perceptrons (MLP), and Long Short-Term Memory networks (LSTM).
 - **Documentation:** Comprehensive documentation is available, including usage guidelines, code examples, and performance metrics to facilitate seamless integration into existing workflows.

+## Repository Information

+This repository features a project commissioned by a client on Upwork, serving as coursework for the [University of Surrey](https://www.surrey.ac.uk/).
+I have obtained explicit consent from the client to showcase this work in my GitHub portfolio.

+## Author Information

+    Mirza Abbas Uddin
+    Email: mirzaabbasuddin2@gmail.com